 The Congress must have the ability to easily obtain, in a form readily adaptable for congressional use, basic financial information directly related to the programs and projects that it authorizes and funds.
 This information is of primary concern to a substantial number of the standing committees and to many members of Congress.
-The complex and varied organization of these information needs requires the information to be aggregated, accumulated, or summarized within several classification structures on the basis of definable congressional user patterns.
-These classification structures are discussed on pages 18 through 21.
+The complex and varied organization of these information needs requires the separate identification of:

+--Basic financial information.
+(See first section below.)
+This information is to be aggregated, accumulated, or summarized within several classification structures on the basis of definable congressional user patterns. --Classification structures for aggregating basic financial information.
+(See second section below.)

 As an illustration of structure complexity, appendixes II and III contain an initial assessment of the detailed levels of such needs for a House subcommittee and a House committee, respectively.